Board Directors' biographies

 Maria Alessandra Stefanelli (Bologna, 1964).

-She graduated in Economics from the University of Bologna and in Law from the University of Camerino and began her academic career at the University of Bologna, becoming a research fellow in 1992 and an Associate Professor of Business Law in 1999.
-In 2006, she took up the post of Associate Professor of Business Law at the Department of Economics of the University of Bologna, where, in 2011, she became Full Professor of Business Law.
-In the academic field, she has held executive positions (including Head of Department) and she has been a member of Scientific Commissions and Committees (among others, she is currently Director of the Italian Centre for Advanced Studies for Small and Medium Enterprises, a member of the PhD Board in European Law of the University of Bologna, and a member of the Council of the Department of Sociology and Business Law of the University of Bologna).
+She graduated in Economics from the University of Bologna and in Law from the University of Camerino and began her academic career at the University of Bologna, becoming a research fellow in 1992 and an Associate Professor of Economic Law in 1999.
+In 2006, she took up the post of Associate Professor of Economic Law at the Faculty of Economics of the University of Bologna, where, in 2011, she became Full Professor of Economic Law.
+In the academic field, she has held executive positions (including Head of Department) and she has been a member of Scientific Commissions and Committees (among others, she is currently Director of the Centre for Advanced Studies for Small and Medium Enterprises, a member of the PhD Board in European Law of the University of Bologna, and a member of the Council of the Department of Sociology and Economic Law of the University of Bologna).

 Daniele Zamboni (Milan, 1959).

-A graduate of Economics and Business from Bocconi University of Milan, he is enrolled in the Register of Independent Auditors.
-He started working at Ernst & Young in 1985.
-He joined the partnership in 1999 and, in the FSO (Financial Services Organization) sector, he held the position of Person in charge of the audit of the financial statements of Italian and international banks, insurance companies and asset management companies.
-He also carried out due diligence activities for acquisition transactions and the issue of fairness opinions in relation to capital increases and mergers.
-In the FSO sector, he also held the position of Head of the Assurance Division from 2005 to 2010, and Head of the Business Development Division from 2013 to 2016.
+A Board Director of Intesa Sanpaolo since 2016, Chair of the Board’s Committee for Transactions with Related Parties and a member of the Board’s Risks and Sustainability Committee.A graduate of Economics and Business from Bocconi University of Milan, he is enrolled in the Register of Independent Auditors.
+From 1985 he performed his professional career at Ernst & Young, where in 1999 he joined the partnership in the FSO (Financial Services Organization) sector.
+Person in charge of the audit of the financial statements of Italian and international banks, insurance companies and asset management companies, he has also carried out due diligence activities for acquisition transactions and the issue of fairness opinions in relation to capital increases and mergers.
+From 2005 to 2010, he was Head of the FSO Assurance Division, and, from 2013 to 2016, Head of the FSO Business Development Division.
 In 2014, he coordinated the activities - performed jointly with the Bank of Italy - connected to the Comprehensive Assessment, specifically with reference to the Asset Quality Review.
 Until 2016, he was responsible for ISAE 3402 certification at Ernst & Young, in addition to being a member of Ernst & Young’s FSO EMEIA (Europe-Middle East-India-Africa) Supervisory Partner Forum and a Board Director of Reconta Ernst & Young.